-- 5.1 The Force internet facilities must not be used for any of the following. - Subscription to, creation, transmission, downloading, browsing, printing or storage of: - Any inappropriate, offensive, pornographic, obscene, indecent or adult images, text, data or other material, or any data capable of being turned into inappropriate, offensive, pornographic, obscene, indecent or adult images, text, data or material. - Material which is racist, sexist, homophobic, threatening, harassing, bullying, insulting, offensive or discriminatory against an individual or group. - Sending sensitive Force information to a private or non-police business web-site or email address. - Disclose any unauthorised personal information. - Be libellous - Other business interests not otherwise connected with their role with the Force. - Engaging in illegal activities - On-line betting / gambling - Movement of executables (e.g.\.COM, \.EXE etc).
+- 5.1 The Force internet facilities must not be used for any of the following. - Subscription to, creation, transmission, downloading, browsing, printing or storage of: - Any inappropriate, offensive, pornographic, obscene, indecent or adult images, text, data or other material, or any data capable of being turned into inappropriate, offensive, pornographic, obscene, indecent or adult images, text, data or material. - Material which is racist, sexist, homophobic, threatening, harassing, bullying, insulting, offensive or discriminatory against an individual or group. - Sending sensitive Force information to a private or non-police business web-site or email address. - Disclose any unauthorised personal information. - Be libelous - Other business interests not otherwise connected with their role with the Force. - Engaging in illegal activities - On-line betting / gambling - Trading in shares, equities or on-line currency - Movement of executables (e.g..COM, .EXE etc).
 There are 2 categories of executables; mobile code & static downloads.
 Mobile code is typically downloaded by a web site without the user being aware and can be required for the website to work correctly.
 Static downloads are usually downloaded on request by the user and are traditionally '.exe' files.
-Executable code is a potential risk to the Force and therefore users are not permitted to download any, even if this causes a web site to function incorrectly. - Representing the user's personal opinion as those of the Force.
+Executable code is a potential risk to the Force and therefore users are not permitted to download any, even if this causes a web site to function incorrectly.